aws/sagemaker-python-sdk/doc/index.rst

 With the SDK, you can train and deploy models using popular deep learning frameworks, algorithms provided by Amazon, or your own algorithms built into SageMaker-compatible Docker images.

-Here you'll find an overview and API documentation for SageMaker Python SDK.
-The project homepage is in Github: https://github.com/aws/sagemaker-python-sdk, where you can find the SDK source and installation instructions for the library.
+Here you'll find a getting started guide, an overview and API documentation for SageMaker Python SDK.
+The project homepage is in Github: https://github.com/aws/sagemaker-python-sdk, where you can find the SDK source and contribution guidelines of the library.

 ********